tpwres/teczki-polskiego-wrestlingu/content/e/2024-02-03-ptw-5-gold-rush.md

 47. Puncher pins Axel Fox to win

 Mutant was last seen in PTW on their very first event in 2021.
 Taxi Złotówa was officially suspended by Pawłowski.
-Arczi Czajka is another character seen only on the first show so far.
+Arczi Czajka is another character who made his debut at the first event, then showed on first two Underground events and disappeared.

 ### References